Tea tree oil as a bed bug remedy

 - Add tea tree oil and soap

-- Test on inconspicuous area before widespread use
+- Test in an inconspicuous area prior to widespread use

-Apply tea tree oil solution to these key areas:
+Apply the tea tree oil solution to the following points:

 - Mattress seams and tufts